swallowcamel/nancywiki/Accessing-the-Certificate-sent-by-the-client-when-using-SSL.md

 ## Configuration of `Aspnet`.

-If the `web.config` file we need to specify we want to be able to receive a ClientCertificate.
+If the `web.config` file within the `system.webServer` tag we need to specify we want to be able to receive a ClientCertificate.
 Like this:

 ```xml
 <security>